AI-Adoption-Prototyping/setFit-HF-POC/README.md

 ### Training a Model

-This took a little over an hour on my M1 mac with 16G or RAM.
-I ran out of memory, which happens early, a few times.
-I ended up killing large memory processes and adjusting paramters.
+This took a little over an hour on my M1 Mac with 16GB of RAM.
+I ran out of memory a few times early in the process.
+I ended up killing large memory processes and adjusting parameters to resolve the issue.

 ```bash
 python setfit_01.py